rq/rq/docs/index.md

 layout: docs
 ---

-A job is a Python function that is invoked asynchronously in a worker (background) process.
+A job is a Python object, representing a function that is invoked asynchronously in a worker (background) process.
 Any Python function can be invoked asynchronously, by simply pushing a reference to the function and its arguments onto a queue.
 This is called _enqueueing_.

 ## Enqueueing jobs

-To put jobs on queues, first declare a job:
+To put jobs on queues, first declare a function:

 {% highlight python %}
 def multiply(x, y):
     return x + y
 {% endhighlight %}

 Noticed anything?
-There's nothing special about a job!
+There's nothing special about this function!
 Any Python function call can be put on an RQ queue.

 To multiply two numbers in the background, simply do this: